Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Strange resonances and the

 \subsection{Analytic techniques for inelastic resonances}

 Let us first discuss the inelastic strange resonances.
 As pointed out throughout the previous sections, a dispersion relation is the most rigorous tool for performing the analytic continuation of a given amplitude.
-Nevertheless we do not know a simple set of partial-wave dispersion relations that could be applied up to arbitrary high energies.
-We have just seen in section~\ref{sec:DR} that $\pi K$ partial-wave dispersion relations are only applicable up to roughly the inelastic region~\cite{Hite:1973pm,Johannesson:1976qp}.
+Nevertheless, we do not know a simple set of partial-wave dispersion relations that could be applied up to arbitrarily high energies.
+We saw in section~\ref{sec:DR} that $\pi K$ partial-wave dispersion relations are only applicable up to roughly the beginning of the inelastic region~\cite{Hite:1973pm,Johannesson:1976qp}.
 More complicated dispersion relations which improve the convergence region exist for $\pi\pi$ scattering~\cite{Auberson:1974ai,Auberson:1974xu,Auberson:1975yx,Mahoux:1974ej,Roy:1978tu,Roy:1978mj}, although they have never been applied to $\pi\pi$ experimental data.
-No equivalent set of equations have been derived so far for $\pi K$ scattering.
+No equivalent set of equations has been derived so far for $\pi K$ scattering.

-Moreover, even if we do have a dispersive representation of a partial wave in a given area, it is formulated in the first Riemann sheet, whereas resonance poles are in the second or other Riemann sheets.
-In section \ref{sec:Notation} we provided a simple formula, Eq.\eqref{ec:firsttosecondsheet}, to access this second Riemann sheet and to obtain the pole position using Eqs.\eqref{ec:resonancecondition} and \eqref{eq:rescond}.
-However, in the inelastic case when more channels are open, in order to access other Riemann sheets, and in particular the one that connects continuously through all the cuts with the first Riemann sheet, one needs to known the scattering amplitudes to the other channels.
-This is relatively simple to implement with coupled-channel models restricted to two-body scattering in different channels, particularly if all the complications of left and circular cuts can be neglected, which is a fair approximation in the inelastic regime (but not in the elastic one).
-Nevertheless, remember that our aim is to avoid model dependencies.
+Moreover, even if we do have a dispersive representation of a partial wave in a given area, it is formulated in the first Riemann sheet, whereas resonance poles lie in the second or other Riemann sheets.
+In section \ref{sec:Notation}, and only for the elastic case, we provided a simple formula, Eq.~\eqref{ec:firsttosecondsheet}, to access this second Riemann sheet and to obtain the pole position using Eqs.~\eqref{ec:resonancecondition} and \eqref{eq:rescond}.
+However, in the inelastic case, since more channels are open, giving access to more sheets, there is no straightforward relation between the first and the contiguous or second sheet.
+Only within certain approximations, there are simple equations to write the amplitude in different sheets, but they not only require the knowledge of the amplitude in the first, but also the amplitudes to the other accessible channels.
+This is relatively simple to implement in coupled-channel models restricted to two-body scattering in just a few different channels, particularly if all the complications of left and circular cuts can be neglected, which is a fair approximation in the inelastic regime (but not in the elastic one).
+Nevertheless, remember that we aim to avoid model dependencies.